JaminCO/Python-excercises/README.md

-# variable-project
+# python excercis

-an excercise for my lesson on variable
+an excercise for my lessons